Personal Injury Frequently Asked Questions

 First impressions matter.
 Some depositions are video-recorded, and the footage may be shown to a jury at trial.
 You want to appear neat, respectful, and credible.
 Your attorney can provide specific guidance based on the circumstances of your case.

-Yes, many personal injury cases settle shortly after depositions are completed.
+Many personal injury cases have a good chance of settling shortly after depositions are completed.
 Depositions are often a turning point because they give both sides a clearer picture of the evidence, the credibility of witnesses, and the likely outcome at trial.

 After depositions, the defense may realize their position is weaker than expected, prompting a more reasonable settlement offer.
 Conversely, if your deposition goes well and you come across as credible and sympathetic, the insurance company may increase its offer to avoid the risk of a large jury verdict.
 Many cases also proceed to mediation after depositions, which is another common point where settlements are reached.